 Located in Oregon, Smith Rock State Park offers a great weekend getaway to local Portlanders as well as out of town visitors.
 Because it is located in the high desert of central Oregon, the best time to visit is during the spring and fall.
 Smith is known primarily for its sport climbing, but places such as the Lower and Upper Gorge have truly bomber basalt columns not to be missed!

-Bend local Clara Soh says: “The birthplace of American sport climbing has something for everyone: moderate multi pitches like ‘Wherever I May Roam’ (5.9) that will give you 360-degree views of the entire park to ‘Just Do It’, the first 5.14c in the US.”
+Bend local Clara Soh says: “The birthplace of American sport climbing has something for everyone: moderate multi-pitches like ‘Wherever I May Roam’ (5.9) that will give you three hundred and sixty-degree views of the entire park to ‘Just Do It’, the first 5.14c in the US.”

 Between guaranteed natural beauty and a variety of beginner to advanced terrain for climbers, what’s stopping you?
 (Maybe you don’t like pretty views of the Cascade Mountains, and who could blame you.)